j-morano/runner/README.md

 - `--runners`: Number of commands to run in parallel.
 - `--bg-runner`: Run the commands in the background.
 - `--runner-info`: Show only the information about the runner.
 Do not execute commands nor perform dry-run.

+## Logging

+Failed commands are logged in the `runner_failed.log` file.
+You can change the name of the log file with the `--log-file` option.